 The contents of computer media in this collection has been copied to networked storage for preservation and access; the original directory and file structure was retained and file lists were created.
 Some floppy disks were unable to be copied.
 See the log files linked in the container list for more details.

-Starting in September 2022, Smith College Special Collections will be renumbering many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
-The following changes will be made in this collection: Accession 2011-S-0017, Boxes 1-3 renumbered as Boxes 16-18
+Between September 2022 and February 2023, Smith College Special Collections renumbered many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
+The following changes were made in this collection: Accession 2011-S-0017, Boxes 1-3 renumbered as Boxes 16-18

 - Civil rights (LGBTQ)